 Make your runs count

+I also get asked a lot how many times a week do you need to run to lose weight?
 No matter if your a competitive runner, recreational runner or a non-runner you should aim to exercise every day.
 The research is very clear on this score.
 If you exercise daily you will have lower risk of chronic disease, be leaner, and live longer than if you exercise just a few times a week.
 This doesn’t mean you have to run every day.
 If you’re interested in running enough to see some kind of progress you should run 3 times per week.
 If you’re motivation is to improve your runs, then make them count.
+So to answer the question how many times a week you have to run to lose weight is simple: As often as you can and make the miles count!

 Most weeks those runs should be a tempo run to develop intensive endurance, a speed workout to build speed, and a long run to increase raw endurance.
 Most likely I add an extra run where I run how I feel.
 NO watch.
 No goals.
 The rest of my training days I do cross training like cycling on my road bike and weight lifting.
 I’m obsessed with abs and leg workouts.